-7.3 Confirmation Bias with Partial Feedback.
-In this article, we have focused on studying confirmation bias in tasks where the feedback is provided for both chosen and unchosen options, but in most reinforcement learning tasks studied in the laboratory and possibly in the real world, feedback is provided only for the chosen option.
-With such partial feedback, it seems not possible to distinguish between the confirmation and valence models because they make the same update of the value of the chosen option.
-However, a recent ingenious experiment suggested that the confirmation bias was also present with partial feedback, because the learning rate was higher after positive prediction errors only if the choice was made by the participant but not when the choice was made by a computer (Chambon et al., 2020).
-Analogous effect was also observed outside the laboratory in a study of heart surgeons who learned more from their own successes than their failures but not from observed successes of their colleagues (Kc, Staats, & Gino, 2013).
-Hence, it is important to understand how results from this article could be generalized to partial feedback.
+In this paper we focused on studying confirmation bias in tasks where the feedback is provided for both chosen and unchosen options, but in most reinforcement learning tasks studied in the laboratory and possibly in the real world, feedback is provided only for the chosen option.
+With such partial feedback it seems not possible to distinguish between the confirmation and valence models because they make the same update of the value of the chosen option.
+However, a recent ingenious experiment suggested that the confirmation bias was also present with partial feedback, because the learning rate was higher after positive prediction errors only if the choice was made by the participant, but not when the choice was made by a computer (Chambon et al., 2020).
+Analogous effect was also observed outside the laboratory in a study of heart surgeons, who learned more from their own successes than failures, but not from observed successes of their colleagues (Kc, Staats, & Gino, 2013).
+Hence it is important to understand how results from this paper could be generalized to partial feedback.

-For partial feedback, previous theoretic work suggests that optimal leaning rates depend on whether the reward probability is high or low (Caze & van der Meer, 2013), and we confirmed it in simulations in Figures 9g and 9h.
-Surprisingly, it has been shown that human participants did not follow this pattern and had similar learning rates regardless if reward probabilities were low or high (Chambon et al., 2020; Gershman, 2015).
-This poses a question whether humans do not behave in a way maximizing rewards (which seems unlikely given the evolutionary pressure for reward maximization) or the normative theory of learning with partial feedback needs to be revised.
-One way to include confirmation bias in models of learning with partial feedback would be to note that humans and animals are aware of confidence of their choices (Kiani & Shadlen, 2009)-that is, whether they are certain the chosen option yields the highest reward or if the choice was a guess.
-Hence, one could consider models in which learning rate depends not only on the sign of prediction error but also on the confidence such that the negative feedback is taken into consideration less when a participant is confident of his or her choice.
-Formulating such models would require careful comparison of the models with specially designed experiments; hence, it is beyond the scope of this article but would be an interesting direction for future work.
+For partial feedback, previous theoretic work suggests that optimal leaning rates depend on whether the reward probability is high or low (Caze & van der Meer, 2013) and we confirmed it in simulations in Fig. 9g-h.
+Surprisingly, it has been shown that human participants did not follow this pattern, and had similar learning rates irrespectively if reward probabilities were low or high (Chambon et al., 2020; Gershman, 2015).
+This poses a question whether humans do not behave in a way maximizing rewards (which seems unlikely given the evolutionary pressure for reward maximization), or the normative theory of learning with partial feedback needs to be revised.
+One way to include confirmation bias in models of learning with partial feedback would be to note that humans and animals are aware of confidence of their choices (Kiani & Shadlen, 2009), i.e. whether they are certain the chosen option yields highest reward or if the choice was a guess.
+Hence one could consider models in which learning rate depends not only the sign of prediction error but also on the confidence, such that the negative feedback is taken into consideration less when a participant is confident of their choice.
+Formulating such models would require careful comparison of the models with specially designed experiments, hence it is beyond the scope of this paper, but would be an interesting direction for future work.